 A remarkable 78% of all GCSE grades at Forest were at Grade 7 (A) or above, placing us among the highest-performing schools in the country.
-This compares to 21.7% of pupils achieving Grade 7 (A) or above nationally.
-Seven of our pupils achieved straight Grade 9s (an extremely rare achievement), while 62 pupils achieved a GCSE mean score of a Grade 8 (A).
+This compares to 21.7% of pupils achieving Grade 7 (A) or above nationally and places us among the highest-performing schools in the country.
+Seven of our pupils achieved straight Grade 9s, while 62 pupils achieved a GCSE mean score of a Grade 8 (A\).